timothystotts/fpga-serial-acl-tester-1/README.md

 The folder ACL-Tester-Design-AXI contains a Xilinx Vivado IP Integrator plus Xilinx SDK design.
 A microblaze soft CPU is instantiated to talk with board components, an acceleromter peripheral, and a 16x2 character LCD peripheral.
+A Xilinx SDK project contains a very small FreeRTOS program in C, plus drivers for the peripherals, a real-time task to poll the accelerometer, and two real-time tasks to display data.

 The folder ACL-Tester-Design-Single-Clock-Verilog contains a Xilinx Vivado project with sources containing only Verilog-2001 modules.
-Plain HDL without a soft CPU or C code is authored to talk with board compThe project is named "Single Clock" as clock enable pulses are used instead of clock dividers as much as possible throughout the design.
+Plain HDL without a soft CPU or C code is authored to talk with board components, an accelerometer peripheral, and a 16x2 character LCD peripheral.
+The project is named "Single Clock" as clock enable pulses are used instead of clock dividers as much as possible throughout the design.

 The folder ACL-Tester-Design-Single-Clock-VHDL contains a Xilinx Vivado project with sources